RAG

 }

-Step 7: Delete a Document
+Step 7: Delete a RAG

 Delete a RAG and all its documents.
 This is a cascade delete — all documents belonging to the RAG are deleted along with their vector database chunks.